sayanta01/JS/notes/fullstackopen/04-testing-server-user-administration/02-testing-the-backend.md

 <!--    - Use `for...of` when promises need to be executed in a particular order -->

 # A true full stack developer's oath
-- If a test does not pass, I make sure that the tested functionality for sure works in the application
+- if a test does not pass, i make sure that the tested functionality for sure works in the application

 # Exercise
 - Use async/await or .then(), but not both together
-- There is no universal best way of writing tests, as it all depends on the application being tested and available resources
+- There is no universal best way of writing tests, it all depends on the application being tested & available resources

 # To Know
 - Testing where multiple components of the system are being tested as a group is called `integration testing`